 Communication in other languages can feel like a daunting task.
 However, with a carefully thought out plan in place, translation and localisation of both web and print material provides the necessary tools to effectively expand into new markets and support rapid growth.
-Here are our top tips for managing translations and working with a translation agency.
+Here are our top tips for managing marketing translations and working with a translation agency.

-Getting material translated
+Getting marketing material translated

 A first word of advice; resist the temptation to do it yourself or to use in-house staff that may have knowledge of the language but are not professional translators.
 Making the right impression is vital and you need to be sure that you have the best resources at hand to effectively target your market.
 This is why investing in the support of a professional language services company is absolutely necessary.
 Their skills and experience in translating important communication materials will reap dividends – and save you any potential embarrassment!